yaeryung-lee/Data-Analysis/Olist_E-commerce_Project/README.md

 | 4-7 Days Late | 1,756 | 2.10 |
 | 7+ Days Late | 2,798 | 1.70 |

 **Result:** Statistically significant differences across all groups, confirming a threshold effect.
 The initial 1-3 day delay triggers the sharpest drop (1.0 point), with progressively smaller additional declines as delay lengthens.
-This dose-response pattern strengthens the causal interpretation.
+This pattern strengthens the correlated interpretation.

 Pearson correlation between delivery days and review score was weak (r = -0.30), which would have suggested a minor relationship.
 ANOVA on grouped data revealed the actual shape: a non-linear threshold effect rather than a smooth gradient.
 Linear regression alone would have missed this.
-Delivery delay operates as a binary trust event — the strategy must prevent delays from happening, not just minimize their length.
+Delivery delay operates as a binary trust event; the strategy must prevent delays from happening, not just minimize their length.

 ### Deeper Analysis: Seller Pareto

-Before recommending a blanket delivery buffer, tested whether delays are platform-wide or concentrated among specific sellers.
+Before recommending a delivery buffer, tested whether delays are platform-wide or concentrated among specific sellers.

 **Result:** 13.3% of sellers (394 out of 2,970) generate 80% of all late deliveries.
 This is tighter than the standard 80/20 Pareto, meaning seller-targeted intervention is highly viable.
-A blanket buffer policy would over-correct for the 87% of sellers already performing well.
+An unconditional buffer policy would over-correct for the 87% of sellers already performing well.

 ### Cross-Analysis: GMV × Late Orders (4-Quadrant Seller Matrix)